EGroupware/egroupware/phpgwapi/inc/htmLawed/htmLawed_README.txt

   Upgrading is as simple as replacing the previous version of 'htmLawed.php' (assuming it was not modified for customized features).
 As htmLawed output is almost always used in static documents, upgrading should not affect old, finalized content.

+  *Important*  The following upgrades may affect the functionality of a specific htmLawed as indicated by their corresponding notes:

+  (1) From version 1.1-1.1.10 to 1.1.11, if a 'hook_tag' function is in use: In version 1.1.11, elements in closing tags (and not just the opening tags) are also passed to the function.
+There are no attribute names/values to pass, so a 'hook_tag' function receives only the element name.
+The 'hook_tag' function therefore may have to be edited.
+See section:- #3.4.9.

   Old versions of htmLawed may be available online.
 E.g., for version 1.0, check http://www.bioinformatics.org/phplabware/downloads/htmLawed1.zip, for 1.1.1, htmLawed111.zip, and for 1.1.10, htmLawed1110.zip.